Adrián Luna

-Adrián Nicolás Luna Retamar (born 12 April 1992) is a Uruguayan professional footballer who plays as a midfielder, winger or forward for Indian Super League club Kerala Blasters.
+Adrián Nicolás Luna Retamar (born 12 April 1992) is a Uruguayan professional footballer who plays as an attacking midfielder or winger and captain for Indian Super League club Kerala Blasters.

+Signed with the Kerala Blasters in 2021, Luna tops the club charts in terms of most assists, goal contributions, and also as the most represented foreign player in the Blasters' history.
+He was pivotal in the Blasters' road to final in 2021–22 campaign, in which the club finished as the Championship runner-ups.

 Club career

 Youth and early career

 Born in Tacuarembó, Luna began his youth career at academies of Progreso, Montevideo Wanderers and Defensor Sporting in Uruguay.
 He was eventually promoted to Defensor's U-19 and first team in 2010.
 Luna made his first team debut with Defensor Sporting, on 6 February 2010, against Nacional.

 In the 2010–11 season Luna was a regular starter for Defensor.
 He played 41 matches for the Uruguayan club and scored 6 goals.

 On 23 May 2011, Luna signed a contract with La Liga club Espanyol, with a €1 million fee.

 On 17 August 2011, Luna was loaned to Segunda División club Gimnàstic.

 However, in January 2012, Luna returned to Espanyol and signed a contract with CE Sabadell, in a six-month loan.

 In August 2012, Luna was loaned to Club Nacional de Football, returning to his country.
 On 2 September 2013, his contract with Espanyol was rescinded.

 On 18 September 2013, he returned to Defensor and stayed at the club for two seasons.